Tail Blazers - Learning Centre

 They are getting warmer now.
 There is more meat but they still have a lot of other items that are not appropriate for dogs, such as corn gluten meal, an undigestable, non-nutrittious ingredient.

-More About Rule #2
+More About Rule #2 (Do not get fooled by advertising)

 C. ’Complete’ and ’balanced’ are words that you will see on many foods.
 But ask yourself - if it’s complete and balanced why would there ever be a need for ’new, improved’ formulas?
 Would that not suggest the first one wasn’t so complete and balanced?
 There is no living thing on this planet that has a complete, balanced diet in every meal.
 These words mean nothing, but they do sound good.
 The only thing that matters on a label is the ingredient panel.
 Not even the guaranteed analysis means much.
 Remember even beaks, shoe leather, finger nails, hair, feathers, are considered protein sources.
 The only thing you should look at on a bag is ingredients.
 And make sure it is species appropriate.